Log in

 So I started using a money guide like this one:

-Using a money guide for 30 minutes each month means you have a plan for your money and helps get rid of money anxiety.
+Using a system for just 30 minutes each month means having a plan for your money and helps get rid of money anxiety.

 2. The Debt Avalanche